top of page

 I began my journey to reconnect with Indigenous culture and my ancestors in the summer of 2020 when I began to study genealogical research at the OGS here in North Bay.
 Additionally, I began to involve myself with Indigenous-run and centred activities through Canadore College and Nipissing University where I have been able to connect with other Indigenous youth.
 I have always wanted to be a part of something bigger and to help support other Indigenous and/or queer youth and families, and thanks to Endaayaan Aweja - I am able to make that dream a reality.

-Being the Marketing Intern for EA, I spend my time managing our social media pages and promoting events and workshops.
+Being the Prorgramming Manager for EA, I spend my time managing our social media pages and promoting events and workshops.
 I am able to connect with our clients and supporters as well as help set up and participate in our monthly workshops.
 Allowing me to always learn something new about our culture and meet new people, I hope to continue my work in aiding youth in their reconnecting journey.

 Marrsî kâ wîtapmiyin - Thank you for your time!